FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image5-4.png" style="width:20%" />

->Now that you have a copy of the sample data files, your next step is to create a new Azure storage account that support ADLS Gen2 storage.
-For this step, you will need an Azure subscription.
-If you don't have your ownAzure subscription, you will need to find someone that does to complete this step.
+Now that you have a copy of the sample data files, the next step is to create a new Azure storage account with ADLS Gen2 support.

+>For the next step, you need an Azure subscription.
+If you don't have your own Azure subscription, you will need to engage the assistnce of someone that does to complete this step.

 ### Create an Azure storage acocunt that support ADLS Gen2 storage
 Navigate the the Azure portal and create a new Storage account.